 To hold a Low Theology is to believe that God exists, but He is not the God of the Omnis; i.e. He lacks one or more of the Omni-properties ascribed to Him, for example that God is all good, but not omnipotent.
 This is the God found in Rabbi S. Kushner’s 1981 book Why Bad Things Happen to Good People.
 Rabbi Kushner’s son, Aaron, died in his early teens from a disease that causes premature aging.
 And it is through this personal tragedy that Rabbi Kushner tells the story of a God who is perfectly loving, but unable to prevent all suffering.

 Theodicies answering to either a High Theology or a Low Theology will reflect the moral expectations we have for each characterization of God, respectively.
 So let’s take a cursory look at some common theodicies, including a common objection (counter-argument, challenge) to each.
-Why include an objection?
-In philosophy, giving reasons for why something is, or might be, true is every bit as important as giving reasons for why that same thing is, or might be, false.
+For those unfamiliar, in philosophy giving reasons for why something is, or might be, true is every bit as important as giving reasons for why that same thing is, or might be, false.
 This backing and forthing of giving reasons and giving objections to those reasons is one way philosophers, in as much as we are able, can together get clear on our concepts within a scholarly community.
 Disagreeing with each other is a good way to get clear on what we believe and why.